 Since the end of 2014, Marla Singer has been a very busy man having released an abundance of quality music on labels like Nachstrom Schallplatten and Planet Rhythm Records and, as well as playing gigs all over Europe.
 His sound is said to be heavily influenced by Oscar Mulero, Exium, Tommy Four Seven and Kwartz, and "Complicated Issues" is certainly reflective of that.

-One half of the former experimental band Konstruktivists, Codex Empire joins the release on remix duties, in addition to Arts Collective regular Introversion.
-This will be the third instalment of Bipolar Disorder’s vinyl-only side of the label following releases from Opuswerk, Opål, not to mention remixes from Inland and Antigone.
+One-half of the former experimental band Konstruktivists, Codex Empire joins the release on remix duties, in addition to Arts Collective regular Introversion.
+This will be the third installment of Bipolar Disorder’s vinyl-only side of the label following releases from Opuswerk, Opål, not to mention remixes from Inland and Antigone.

 Murky oscillations, thumping kicks, and growling resonance take the focus in "Complicated Issues" before Codex Empire’s remix delivers machine-like atmospherics with rumbling low-end and screechy melodies.